varksh05/DateArithmetic/README.md

     int[] getDateCodeDDMMYY19(String strDate)  010210 (it works only if the a[3](year) is between 1900 - 1999)
     int[] getDateCodeDDMMYY20(String strDate)  010210 (it works only if the a[3](year) is between 2000 - 2099)

-   getDate Methods take a String Value as arguments. getDate Methods returns in Arrays Integer.
    * *a[0] - Day   // 01*
    * *a[1] - Month // 02*
    * *a[2] - Year  //2010*

 # putDate Methods
-  You can print Dates from various Formats using putDate Methods. putDate Methods take a *Integer Array* Value as arguments. putDate Methods returns in *String Value*.
+  You can print Dates from various Formats using putDate Methods. putDate Methods take a *Integer Array Value* as arguments. putDate Methods returns in *String Value*.

     String putDateDDMMYYYY(int a[]) - 01/02/2010
     String putDateMMDDYYYY(int a[]) - 02/01/2010